ImJustLucas/ImJustLucas/README.md

 ## ⌨️ Experience

-I love to work on javascript framework such as Nuxt.js & Next.js for the frontend.
-Same for the back, javascript with express ect
+I love to work on javascript framework such as Nuxt.js & Next.js, express ect

 Currently learning Typescript & and improve my knowledge of React & Next.js